 - Don’t miss the Spicy Plantation at Baghwan Mahavir

-- Yummy sea food at Dropadi,at the beach (playa) and Casa fiesta.
+- Yummy sea food at Dropadi,on the beach and Casa fiesta

-- Wander in the forest until discoring the Cotigao waterfalls
+- Wander in the forest until discovering the Cotigao waterfalls

 - Swim at the gorgeous and endless Turtle Beach

-- Sleep at Tom’s Old Mansion located in Princess St., Fort Cochi
+- Sleep at Tom’s Old Mansion located in Princess Street, Fort Cochi